chadac/golang/src/runtime/HACKING.md

 The runtime has multiple synchronization mechanisms.
-They differ in semantics and, in particular, in whether they interact with the goroutine scheduler or the OS scheduler.
+They differ in semantics and, in particular, in whether they interact with the golangroutine scheduler or the OS scheduler.

 The simplest is `mutex`, which is manipulated using `lock` and `unlock`.
 This should be used to protect shared structures for short